feedm3/spring-boot-gwt/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/feedm3/spring-boot-gwt/blob/master)

+This is a demo project to demonstrate Spring Boot in conjunction with GWT.
+It uses the latest dependencies (Spring Boot 1.3 and GWT 2.8 beta) and Java 8.

 ## Run

 To run this project you have to start Spring Boot and GWT separate.
 If you use IntelliJ the run configurations